 In 2017, TechCrunch created an event in New York whereby 700 coders and designers were tasked with creating a new tech product in just 24 hours.
 Leading lights from universities and high tech companies came up with some incredibly innovative gadgets but, the clear winners were three high school girls from New Jersey with ReVIVE – a virtual reality app which tests children for symptoms of A.D.H.D.
+It’s great to see the women STEM category.

 According to the winners, their victory was swiftly followed by a number of comments in real life and on social media along the lines of “Oh, you won the hackathon because you’re a girl – you’re a diversity pick”.